ianfoo/github-star-watch/README.md

 ## Complaints and how this could be much better

-### There are no tests and you have log statements all over the place!
+### There are no tests!

 I know, I know.
+This isn't production quality code, and I don't actually recommend you (or I) write code in this fashion.
+Tests should be developed at least in step with the base functionality.
+It promotes writing simpler, more testable code, especially if you write the tests first.
+I dove in head first, and I'm sorry.
+In having performed a bit of refactoring, I can tell you that it would have been a little easier to get things back to a working state if I'd had tests to run.
+I was going to write tests as part of this refactor, but it's getting really late and it's only Wednesday.
+Well, Thursday morning now.

-This isn't production quality code.
-Maybe this will become more generally useful at some point, but at this point it was just a diversion and an excuse to poke around Twilio and GitHub's APIs.
+In any case, maybe this will become more generally useful at some point, and have thousands of stars, but at this point it was just a diversion and an excuse to poke around Twilio and GitHub's APIs.
 It could be improved in many ways, some of which I am aware of right now, and others I'm sure I would never think of.